Inside: A child therapist explains the most common mistake parents make when it comes to raising an emotionally intelligent child.

 So, together, let’s push through our own discomfort and focus on what really matters, giving our children the emotional intelligence skills to not just get through life but to thrive throughout it.

-Grab your EMOTIONS flashcard bundle and start helping your child improve their peer relationships, coping skills, mental health, physical health, self-regulation skills today!
+Click HERE to check it out and start helping your child improve their calming/coping skills, mental health, physical health, and social skills today!